zone-eu/zone-mta/README.md

 ## Features

+- Cross platform.
+You do need compile tools but this should be fairly easy to set up on every platform, even on Windows
 - Fast.
 Send millions of messages per day
 - Send large messages with low overhead
 - Automatic DKIM signing